MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/ApplicationDesignDetails/dimension-set-entries-overview.md

 |108|DEPARTMENT|SALES|Sales|

 ## Dimension Set Entries
- Dimension sets are stored in the **\($ T\_480 Dimension Set Entry $\)** table as dimension set entries with the same dimension set ID.
+ Dimension sets are stored in the **Dimension Set Entry** table as dimension set entries with the same dimension set ID.

  ![Dimension Entry overview](../ApplicationDesign/media/dimensionentrynav7.png "DimensionEntryNAV7")

  When you create a new journal line, document header, or document line, you can specify a combination of dimension values.
 Instead of explicitly storing each dimension value in the database, a dimension set ID is assigned to the journal line, document header, or document line to specify the dimension set.

- When you edit and close the **\($ N\_480 Edit Dimension Set Entries $\)** window, a check is performed to see whether the combination of dimension values exists as a dimension set in the table.
+ When you edit and close the **Edit Dimension Set Entries** window, a check is performed to see whether the combination of dimension values exists as a dimension set in the table.
 If the combination occurs in the table, then the corresponding dimension set ID is assigned to the journal line, document header, or document line.
 Otherwise, a new dimension set is added to the table, and the new dimension set ID is assigned to the journal line, document header, or document line.

 ## Performance Improvement
  By storing dimension sets once in the database, database space is preserved, and overall performance is improved.